Non-Destructive Testing

 ● Acoustic Testing

-Acoustics testing evaluates material conditions.
-It can range from a plastic mallet tapped against masonry or terracotta to locate a spall by listening for sound variations, to high-tech ultrasound equipment to assess the corrosion of steel structurally supporting buildings and facades, rusted, and weakened by weathering.
-Acoustic testing helps determine the location, the extent of damage, and whether to repair or replace by measuring the thickness of the remaining steel.
+Acoustic testing evaluates material conditions.
+From a plastic mallet tapped against terracotta listening for sound variations to locate a spall, to high-tech ultrasound equipment to assess corrosion of steel structurally supporting buildings and facades.
+Acoustic testing helps determine the location, extent of damage, and whether to repair or replace by measuring the thickness of the remaining steel.

 ● Borescopes

-Borescopes are small cameras on long thin wires used by CANY to get in the tight spaces and under the skin of buildings.
+Borescopes are small cameras on long thin wires that get in the tight spaces and under the skin of buildings.
 They are especially useful in restoration work as they cause minimal disruption but get eyes in places that would ordinarily incur damage to be properly assessed.

 ● Metal Detection

-Metal detectors are used to locate the position of anchors and rebars, with GPR used to assess their condition.
-If the GPR detects an anomaly, minor destructive testing would be necessary to confirm the anomaly and obtain calibration data that can be applied across the whole project.
-Using all the other collected data with similar response patterns raises the confidence that other anchors behind the stone are in a similar condition and need addressing.
+Metal detectors locate the position of anchors and rebars, and GPR assesses their condition.
+If the GPR detects an anomaly, minor destructive testing will confirm it and obtain calibration data to apply across the whole project.
+Using other collected data with similar response patterns raises confidence that other anchors behind the stone are in a similar condition and need addressing.

 Destructive Testing